Solaire · May 19, 2026

 Hydro-Québec OSE 6.0, the 30% federal Clean Technology Investment Tax Credit, and accelerated depreciation: the complete guide to commercial solar incentives in Quebec for 2026, with worked examples and concrete next steps.

-2026 Quebec commercial solar grants — the complete guide for businesses
+2026 Quebec commercial solar grants: the complete guide for businesses

 Why 2026 is the pivotal year for commercial solar in Quebec

-Three major changes transformed that reality in 2026:
+Three changes shifted that reality in 2026:

 - Hydro-Québec's subsidy program is now active (since March 31, 2026).